Rhoban/placo/docs/dynamics/limits.rst

 Torque limits
 -------------

-Torque limits are **enabled by default**.
+Torque limits are **disabled by default**.
 They enforce the robot torque limits presents in the URDF or :ref:`overriden by the user <joint_limits>`.

 You can enable/disable those limits with: